EXPLAINER: Is defense blaming acquaintance in Floyd’s death?

 DOES HALL HAVE THE RIGHT NOT TO TESTIFY?

 If ordered to, Hall must take the witness stand.
-However, he is within his rights to invoke his Fifth Amendment right not to answer questions that could implicate him in a crime.
+However, he can invoke his Fifth Amendment right not to answer any question that could implicate him in a crime.

 Judge Cahill said the constitutional protection “is a broad one.”
 But he also said it is the judge who decides — on a question-by-question basis — whether answering a question could put a witness in legal jeopardy.